Iran University of Medical Sciences • Journals

 Transparency

-Indicates where journal-specific APC information is displayed, how waiver requests are handled, and confirms that peer review and editorial decisions are not influenced by payment status.
+Indicates where APC information is displayed, how waiver requests are handled, and confirms that decisions are not influenced by payment status.

-Clarifies how libraries, institutions and researchers may use IUMS journal content for interlibrary loan (ILL) and text and data mining (TDM) within the limits of copyright and applicable licences.
+Clarifies use of IUMS journal content for interlibrary loan and text/data mining within copyright and licence limits.

 Library use & mining